 The Art of communication is the language of leadership — James Humes, Presidential Speech Writer

 A common misconception is that by improving your communication skills you are essentially trying to “sell” yourself.
 This couldn’t be far from the truth.
 As a matter of fact, most renowned artists and creators in the world are top notch communicators and presenters.
-Both of these things are required for achieving success, and they play a huge part in job growth as well as job search.
+Both talent and presentation are required for achieving success.
+That is why communication skills play a huge part in job growth as well as job search.

 What is Effective Communication